AI leadership

 Selecting Talent

-How to hire AI-leveraged people and spot them on your team.
-The interview questions, signals, and assessments that surface disposition over credential.
+How to hire AI talent and spot workflow designers on your team.
+Interview questions and assessments that reveal disposition, judgment, and leverage.

 Measuring Returns